-Our Aquatic Centre is a state-of-the-art swimming complex that houses a 25-metre multi-lane indoor pool, combined with a shallow learning pool.
-The roof top venue offers panoramic views from Kowloon Tong across to Hong Kong Island and is used day and night throughout the year.
+Our Aquatic Centre consists of a 25 metre multi-lane indoor pool, combined with a shallow learning pool.
+This roof top venue offers panoramic views from Kowloon Tong across to Hong Kong Island and is an all-weather venue which operates all year round.

 Early Childhood Swimming